leothebeagle/Yoga-Sessions/notes.md

     - Videos controller
     - action for new and create

     - what params do you need in new to associate the video with the teacher?

     It looks like will need to build out a login system and make use of the method current user which depends on a user being logged in.
-    If you complete anything that'll be replicated, just make sure to go through with the replication.
+    If you complete anything that'll be replicated, just make sure to go through with the replication. (for example, I built out the student model, controller, and views. at this point its all set up to set new students up.)

 **--> For now lets polish up the teacher model.
 If I get the login system down and have it work for the teacher side of the website, implementing the remaining models and students can be replicated with some modifications of course.